Run Your Bartending Like A Business.

 That’s $4,800 a year in lost income.

-And that’s before factoring in:
+And that’s before the hidden costs:

-• Unpaid prep time
+• Unpaid prep time you never factor into your pricing

 A real invoice from one corporate workshop: